wisslab/wiss-site/content/projects/fid-jewish-studies.md

 ---
-abstract: "The \"FID Judaica\" is an expert information service (Fachinformationsdienst) for the domain of Jewish studies.
+abstract: "The \"FID Jewish Studies\" is an expert information service (Fachinformationsdienst) for the domain of Jewish studies.
 This service is developed at the University Library Johann Christian Senckenberg in Frankfurt.
 WebIS takes care of the large-scale data integration and enrichment to contexualize the provided resources and to support innovative retrieval concepts."
 budget_overall: "2,000,000 Euro"
 budget_own: "580,000 Euro"
 date: 2016-02-13T23:19:14+01:00